Pylons/pyramid/docs/style-guide.rst

 * :doc:`quick_tour` gives an overview of the major features in Pyramid, covering a little about a lot.

-.. seealso:: Sphinx documentation of :ref:`The TOC tree <sphinx:toctree-directive>`.
+.. seealso:: Sphinx documentation of :ref:`toctree-directive`.

 .. _style-guide-glossary: